LIULINKAI/LIULINKAI.github.io/_pages/about.md

   - /about.html
 ---

-I received my bachelor's degree in data science and big data technology from China University of Geosciences.
-During this period, I mainly studied the application of big data computing frameworks such as Hadoop and Spark, database management, and computer vision.
+I graduated from China University of Geosciences with a bachelor's degree in Data Science and Big Data Technology.
+During this period, I mainly learned about the application of big data computing frameworks such as Hadoop and Spark, database management, computer vision and other related knowledge.
-I am currently studying for a master's degree at the School of Intelligent Engineering at Sun Yat-sen University, focusing on computer vision-related fields.
-Especially in human-object interaction detection, scene understanding of autonomous driving, including vehicle and pedestrian behavior detection, etc.
+I am currently pursuing a master's degree at the School of Intelligent Engineering of Sun Yat-sen University, mainly researching computer vision related fields.
+I am particularly good at the application of multimodal large models, video understanding and generation, human interaction detection, and autonomous driving scene understanding, including vehicle and pedestrian behavior detection.

 Research Interests
 ------